atomisthq/docs/docs/quick-starts/rug-typescript.md

 #### Adding a `tsconfig.json` file

-The `tsconfig.json` (TBD link) file contains the settings for the TypeScript transpiler (TBD link).
+The [standard `tsconfig.json` file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) contains the settings for the TypeScript transpiler.
 A generally suitable starting point is to add a `tsconfig.json` to your `.atomist` directory that contains the following:

 ```
 {